 New appliances can refresh your kitchen without changing any of the furniture.
 You’ll need to ensure that they will fit into the existing space, though.
 Freestanding appliances can be replaced more easily – and can make a real impact if you go for something brightly coloured, like this Smeg fridge.
 A new kettle or toaster will make a splash, too, and won’t cost the earth.

-Painting the walls is a great way to give a kitchen a fresh, new look without breaking the bank – and, best of all, you can do it in a day.
-If you have wooden units, opt for a splash of colour and paint a feature wall, or all the walls, in one of the season’s latest shades.
+Panelling the walls is a great way to give a kitchen a fresh, country look without breaking the bank – and, best of all, you can do it in a weekend.

 Taps add distinctive character to a kitchen and you can change the feel of yours in a jiffy by adding a copper tap or one with white ceramic handles for a country look, a stainless steel design for a contemporary feel or a distinctive black one to make a real statement.